-The École d’architecture de la ville & des territoires attaches great importance to the diversity of educational and social backgrounds of the young people choosing to study architecture at the school.
-This is why the school is strongly committed to educational campaigns at a national level, such as the Cordées de la Réussite or the "Égalité des chances" programme.
-It has also set up an emergency fund aimed at providing material support for students.
+The École d'architecture de la ville & des territoires attaches great importance to the diversity of students who choose to study architecture.
+This is why it is strongly involved in educational actions on a national scale such as the "cordées de la réussite" or the "equal opportunities in architecture schools" programme.

 Cordées de la Réussite

-Since 2011, the School has been at the head of the Álvaro Siza Cordée ("Rope Party"),
+The École d'architecture has been the head of the Álvaro Siza Cordée since 2011, with partner schools including Noisiel :

-In parallel with its programmes of social openness, the school has developped an active policy to help students succeed.
-Several tutorials and monitor sessions have been set up and are reworked each year to provide better support for students in acquiring a firm basis of skills and fundamental knowledge.
-They are organised into three areas: the project, which represents 50% of the architectural programme; writing skills; physics and geometry.
+In parallel with these social outreach programmes, the School has developed an active policy to help students succeed.
+Several tutorials and monitorships have been set up and are redesigned each year in order to better support students in the acquisition of a core of fundamental skills and knowledge.